UAt23/http2-pyshark-robot/Python_files/http2.md

         endpoint receives a SETTINGS frame whose stream identifier field is anything other than 0x0, the endpoint MUST respond with a connection error of type PROTOCOL_ERROR.

+    GO_AWAY:

+        - The GOAWAY frame (type=0x7) is used to initiate shutdown of a connection or to signal serious error conditions.
+GOAWAY allows an endpoint to gracefully stop accepting new streams while still finishing processing of previously established streams.
+This enables administrative actions, like server maintenance.

 Flow Control: